Grazing in the Grass

 "Grazing in the Grass" is an instrumental composed by Philemon Hou and first recorded by the South African trumpeter Hugh Masekela.
 Released in the United States as a single in 1968, it followed United States trumpeter Herb Alpert's vocal performance of "This Guy's in Love with You" to the top spot on the Hot 100 chart, ranking it as the 18th biggest hit of the year.
-The song also reached #15 Adult Contemporary.
+The song also reached No. 15 Adult Contemporary.
 Masekela included the song in his albums Grazing in the Grass: The Best of Hugh Masekela (2001), Still Grazing (2004), and Live at the Market Theatre (2006).

-Masekela’s recording was inducted into the Grammy Hall of Fame in 2018.
+Masekela's recording was inducted into the Grammy Hall of Fame in 2018.

-A vocal version by The Friends of Distinction, with lyrics by band member Harry Elston, was a US chart hit in 1969.
+A vocal version by American vocal group The Friends of Distinction, with lyrics by band member Harry Elston, was a US chart hit in 1969.
 "Grazing in the Grass" has been recorded by many other musicians.

 Hugh Masekela recording

 The music was inspired by an earlier novelty recording, "Mr. Bull No. 4", by Freddie Gumbi, which Masekela had heard in Zambia, that started with a cowbell.
 When Masekela was recording his debut album, the running order was short by three minutes and his record company suggested he add the tune.
 Philemon Hou, an actor and singer who was present in the studio, came up with a new melody while the backing track was already being recorded.
 The session was held at Gold Star Studios in Hollywood.